Stinger8991/QuickAnim/README.md

 Its a tool more for ease of use and speed, than anything revolutionary

+You will need to install it as usual for blender add ons.
 You will add the tool to a hotkey.
 Ive used Shift Q for it but you woulc use any hotkey to access the pie menu.

 Add the hotkey to 3D view Generic in your settings/keymap.